yadavanuj/fire-db/README.md

-# fire-db
+# FireDb
-A driver abstraction which provides a simple and extensible approach to work with different data stores.
+A Java driver with flexibility to combine multiple data sources